-- Where possible staff, counsellors and volunteers should not use their own mobile devices to contact service users. - If counsellors should need to use their own mobile devices, any identifying numbers should be blocked using an appropriate call masking service. - Staff, counsellors and volunteers should not share any content from their own mobile devices, laptops or tablets with service users. - Staff and counsellors may only use Eating Matters e-mail accounts to contact service-users. - If a text is sent to a service-user, it must be sent from an official Eating Matters mobile device or an individual's work mobile device.
+- Where possible staff, counsellors and volunteers should not use their own mobile devices to contact service users. - If counsellors should need to use their own mobile devices, any identifying numbers should be blocked using an appropriate call masking service. - Staff, counsellors and volunteers should not share any content from their own mobile devices, laptops or tablets with service users. - Staff, counsellors and volunteers mobile phones should be kept on silent and stored away from service users during working hours. - Staff and counsellors may only use Eating Matters e-mail accounts to contact service-users. - If a text is sent to a service-user, it must be sent from an official Eating Matters mobile device or an individual's work mobile device.